 In 2012, the MREA launched the Site Assessment Certificate Program, marking an end to the Certified Site Assessor program.

 The MREA Site Assessment Certificate provides a framework for the workforce and skills training needed by the growing body of professionals engaging consumers in the development of solar energy systems for homes and businesses.
 Site assessors evaluate the energy consumption of a household or business, as well as the solar or wind resource at the location.
 They help clients understand system options, limitations, costs, and benefits.
 They also recommend a potential site and size of a solar or wind system, estimate production, and identify available incentives and financing options.

 Why pursue a Site Assessment Certificate?

 The MREA Site Assessment Certificate is an entry-level credential.
-The certificate verifies that the credential-holder has successfully completed the required MREA coursework, completed two practice site assessment reports (reviewed and approved by a technology mentor), and passed the exam.
+The certificate verifies that the credential-holder has successfully completed the required MREA coursework, completed two practice site assessment reports (reviewed and approved by a Tech Mentor), and passed the exam.